Ordisoftware/Hebrew-Calendar/README.md

 #### In progress - Version 9.27

 - Code refactoring
+- Improve setup to allow installation by non-admin users.
 - Add Hebrew font version available on Fonts2u (can be manually installed).

 #### 2022.03.01 - Version 9.26